sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/ConferenceCall/25Aug.md

     * Make Sage "classroom-ready" (i.e., polish up, polish up)
       * the last 10% to be really consistent and unified for undergrads
       * linear algebra, graphing, graph theory (pretty polished + robert miller's fast graphs)
+      * David Farmer: do not use the word polish -- use the phrase "classroom ready"
       * wide range of things to polish and document better
       * tutorials
     * standalone version local GUI that would interact with notebooks that use enthought's stuff: mayavi, chaco, etc.
       * local responsive 2d/3d graphics interacts using matplotlib/chaco/mayavi -- Kiran speaks to how useful it would be to have fast 3d interacts in teaching.
     * notebook input widgets (like Rado's graph editor, a matrix input widget, etc.) that work in the input cells

- David Farmer -- do not use the word polish -- use the phrase "classroom ready"!!

  William Stein:
     * geogebra embedding (only 2d)